picatz/doh/README.md

       --lock int                    number of concurrent workers (default 4) --no-limit                    do not limit results
       --no-timeout                  do not timeout
-      --sources strings             sources to use for query (default [google,cloudflare,quad9]) --timeout int                 number of seconds until timeout (default 30) --type string                 dns record type to query for ("A", "AAAA", "MX" ...) (default "A")
+      --resolver-addr string        custom resolver address:port to use (8.8.8.8:53) --resolver-network string     custom resolver network transport to use (udp/tcp) (default "udp") --sources strings             sources to use for query (default [google,cloudflare,quad9]) --timeout int                 number of seconds until timeout (default 30) --type string                 dns record type to query for ("A", "AAAA", "MX" ...) (default "A")